edgedb/easy-edgedb/chapter18/answers.md

 #### 1. During the time of Dracula, the Goldmark was used in Germany.
 One Goldmark had 100 Pfennig.
 How would you make this type?

-This is a lot easier than the `Pound` type, since Germany has
+This is a lot easier than the `Pound` type, since the only thing smaller than a Goldmark was a Pfennig (as easy as dollars/euros and cents today).

 ```sdl
 type Goldmark extending Currency {